DivanshuR/FactApplication/README.md

 # FactApplication

-Android application which retreives facts from NumbersAPI api.Will be uploading this project to Google Play Store.
+Android application which retreives facts from NumbersAPI api.